Day(s)

 • Augmented muscle breakdown

-Symptoms of Cachexia
+Symptoms of Cachexia!

 It is known that the primary symptoms of the illness include weight loss and muscle mass.
 However, some people also look scrawny, while others might come out to be at an average weight.